abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/welcome.md

 ### Description

-`welcomeinfo` permits to display messages on the login page.
+`welcomeinfo` allows you to display informational messages on the login page.

 ```json
 welcomeinfo: { 'welcome': [] }
 ```

-`welcomeinfo.welcome` is a list of dictionaries, with the following entries
+`welcomeinfo.welcome` is a list of dictionaries, each supporting the following fields:

 - `notbefore`: date time
 - `notafter`: date time
 - `script` (optional) `{ 'async': boolean, 'src': uri }` or `{ 'data' : 'javascript code' } `
 - `title` and `information` (optional)

-### Sample
+### Example

 ```json
 # welcomeinfo